 provide pro se (when you represent yourself without an attorney at a proceeding) coaching and follow-up with the client; and/or

-Typically, volunteers meet with one or two clients on a clinic day.
-An interviewing session with a client typically lasts between 30 minutes to one hour, and our clinics usually last no more than two and a half hours.
+Volunteers typically work in teams of two: one attorney and one law student, and are supported by clinic directors at each clinic.
+At most clinics, volunteers meet two clients for one-hour consultations.
 Follow-up time will vary depending on the case(s) seen by the volunteer and his or her capacity.
 All legal professionals and law students are covered by CLADC’s legal malpractice insurance.